 Over a thousand full-text scholarly journals and books covering all subjects in the humanities, sciences and social sciences.
 History, economics, art, literature, and mathematics are particularly strong.
 All journal titles are archived back to the first issue, many dating from the early 1800s.

-Citations and full text for journal articles on topics including world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
+A subset of Academic Search Premier providing citations and full text for journal articles on topics including world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.

 Composition Forum’s unique focus as a scholarly venue is in the intersection of writing theory and pedagogy.
 As editors, we believe that scholarly work addressing this intersection is vital, both in our understanding of writing as a subject and in the application of writing pedagogy across diverse contexts.
 One aspect of this particular focus is that it often highlights the spaces and locations in which writing takes place, drawing attention to the fact that composition is situated, located, and contextual.